LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/README.md

 # Exercises

 ### Class 1 Prep
-1. [Haiku](./haiku): Write a program that prints out a haiku
-2. [Book](./book): Write a program that asks the user what their favorite book is, then responds.
+1. [Small Talk](./small-talk): Write a program that engages the user in small talk.
+2. [Step Into](./step-into): Learn about the "Step Into" button on the debugger.
-2. [Percent](./percent): Write a program that calculates the ratio of two numbers.
+3. [Census](./census): Write a program that acts like a simple government census taker.
-3. [Marathon time](./pemdas): Fix a program that calculates how much time someone has left to finish a marathon.
+4. [How Maneee](./how-maneee): Write a program that counts how many "e"s are in a string.
+5. [String Indexes](./indexes): Write a program that, for a given string, prints each of its characters with an index.
+6. [Clock Sage](./clock-sage): Write a program that can tell time! (kind of!)

 ### Class 2 Prep
 1. TODO a list of